SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Soviets
  - Removed recurring Stalin Admiral decision due to lag

+#### Finland
+ - Added decision to allow sending volunteers after the Soviets are near capitulation

 #### Netherlands
  - Removed faction check for Malaysia in focus 'The Singapore Conference'